 - Urine tests to look for signs of kidney damage

-Images may be taken to check the size of your liver.
-This can be done with ultrasound .
+Images may be taken to check liver size.
+This can be done with ultrasound.

 American Congress of Obstetricians and Gynaecologists http://www.acog.org